Flag of Iowa

-The flag of the state of Iowa is a vertical tricolor flag designed by Dixie Cornell Gebhardt in 1917.
-Iowa, United States legislators officially adopted the flag in 1921.
+The flag of the U.S. state of Iowa is a vertical tricolor flag designed by Dixie Cornell Gebhardt in 1917.
+Iowa legislators officially adopted the flag in 1921.

 History

+The State of Iowa did not have a flag for the first 75 years of its existence, largely because of calls for national unity during and after the American Civil War, in which Iowa fought for the Union.
+Although the 9th Iowa Infantry Regiment carried a regimental flag that bore the state coat of arms.
+The first unofficial state flag was used in the 1894 Worlds Fair.
+It was carried by Governor Boies.
+The flag was square with the head of a hawk in the middle of its field.
+The first request for a state flag was in 1909 by Iowa National Guardsmen who would again make a request in 1910.
+In Fort Dodge, Iowa, members of the military advisory broad made a design for a state flag and sent it to the state Legislature.
+The design was described as:

-The State of Iowa did not have a banner for the first 75 years of its conception, largely because of calls for national unity during and after the American Civil War, in which Iowa fought for the Union.
-It was not until World War I that the creation of a state banner was requested, recorded first by the Iowa Daughters of the American Revolution (DAR), while Iowa National Guardsmen positioned along the Mexican border made several requests for a banner, as other states had banners to represent themselves.
-In 1917, Iowa was one of three states that had no banner.
+The flag was not adopted because it was considered not adequate.
+Although a copy of the design was made and later hung in the halls of the Iowa State Capitol.
+It was not until World War I that the creation of another state flag was requested, recorded first by the Iowa Daughters of the American Revolution (DAR).
+Iowa National Guardsmen positioned along the Mexican border made several requests for a flag, as other states had flags to represent themselves.
+In 1917, Iowa was one of three states that had no flag.